-Platform were influenced by both Graham Green’s Brighton Rock and the famous stand off's between Mods and Rockers.
+We were influenced by both Graham Green’s Brighton Rock and the famous stand offs between Mods and Rockers.

 The design took the form of a dark club space with lightboxes over each cutting station with Pinkie's gang names.
-Vespa mirrors embellished the main cutting mirrors and tribal patches emblazoned the bespoke seating.
-Walls of leather belts and the use of Triumph motorcycle headlights as feature lighting were some of the touches related to youth tribes.
+Vespa mirrors, Triumph bike headlights and gang patches emblazoned on seating are some of the touches related to youth tribes.